 Course Report (CR): according to NCAAA standards, a course report must be developed for each course delivered in the academic year.
 A single course report for all sections must be developed.
 Usually, a course is delivered in the first semester or in the second semester according to the level of the course in program study plan.
 In some cases, the course is delivered in the two semesters.
 If the course is delivered in the two semesters, it is recommended to develop the course report in one semester only.
 If the course is located in the program study plan in the odd levels (levels: 1, 3, 5, 7), then a course report must be developed in the first semester.
-If the course is located in the program study plan in the even levels (levels: 2, 4, 6, 8), then a course report must be developed in the second semester.
+If the course is located in the program study plan in the second semester.
+If the course is located in the program study plan in the second semester.